-Advertising means any form of publicity which is visible from any road or public way, directing attention to an individual, business, commodity, service, activity, or product.
+E15.3 Definition of Terms Advertising means any form of publicity which is visible from any road or public way, directing attention to an individual, business, commodity, service, activity, or product.
 Sign means any device, fixture, placard, structure or other medium, including its structure and component parts, which uses any colour, form, graphic, illumination, symbol or writing to advertise, announce the purpose of, or identify the purpose of a person or entity, or to communicate information of any kind to the public.
 Animated Signs means a sign which can move, contains moving parts, changes its message, flashes or has a moving or flashing border.
 Awning Signs: means a sign attached, painted or otherwise affixed to an awning.
-It includes the following types: SUNCOAST WINDOWS 5491 5244 Above Awning Sign means a sign attached to the roof of an awning. cosmopolitans Below awning Sign means a sign attached to the underside of an awning.
+It includes the following types: SUNCOAST WINDOWS 5491 5244 Above Awning Sign means a sign attached to the roof of an awning.

+Below awning Sign means a sign attached to the underside of an awning.

+Awning Fascia Sign means a sign painted or attached to the front or side face of an awning.

+Banner Signs

-Mankcanvast Blankcanvast Awning Fascia Sign means a sign painted or attached to the front or side face of an awning.
-Banner Signs means a temporary sign of non-rigid material fixed either to a building or structures projecting from a building.
+means a temporary sign of non-rigid material fixed either to a building or structures projecting from a building.
 It may be attached to supports which are independent of a building.

+Bunting Signs

-Bunting Signs means a series of small flags or pennants suspended from a rope or cable, or a long suspended ribbon of cloth or similar non-rigid material.
-Community Sponsorship Signs means a sign sponsoring a community group or sporting and recreation club, which is not facing the street front; and is affixed to a building or structure associated with the use of the site.
-Construction means a temporary sign less than 2 square metres in area which identifies architects, engineers, contractors and other individuals or firms involved with means a low-level sign on a structure which is not part of any building and which is not a pole sign.
+means a series of small flags or pennants suspended from a rope or cable, or a long suspended ribbon of cloth or similar non-rigid material.

+Community Sponsorship Signs

+means a sign sponsoring a community group or sporting and recreation club, which is not facing the street front; and is affixed to a building or structure associated with the use of the site.

+Construction

+means a temporary sign less than 2 square metres in area which identifies architects, engineers, contractors and other individuals or firms involved with construction on the premises, the name of the building or development, the intended purpose of the building or development, and/or the expected completion date and is.

+Directory Signs

+means a sign listing the names and/or uses, or locations of more than one business, activity, or professional office conducted within a building, group of buildings, or shopping centre.
+Such a sign contains no other identifying advertising message than that listed above and does not exceed 0.3 metres x 0.3 metres.

+Election Signs

+means a temporary sign for a political candidate(s) or registered political party(s) for a Federal, State or Municipal election that does not exceed 1.5 square metres, and is removed 7 days after the date of polling and is not on public land or affixed to trees.

+Flag Signs

+means a fabric sign hung from a pole.
+It does not include the flying of a flag representing any nation, state, municipality, culture or people.
+Nor does it include the flying of a flag for a sporting club or community event provided such flag is only displayed during the course of the event.

+Ground Signs

+means a low-level sign on a structure which is not part of any building and which is not a pole sign.

+Identification Sign

-Identification Sign STELLA MARIS CATHOLIC PRIMARY SCHOOL - Established 1900- means a sign on the premises bearing the name of a subdivision, group housing project, educational institution, park, church, government funded project, or other public or quasi-public facility, bearing information pertaining only to the premises on which such sign is located and carrying no advertising message.
-Incidental Signs means a sign which carries no advertising message and is clearly incidental to other signs on the site and is used to direct certain activities to a particular use (e.g. disabled parking, traffic direction, freight entrance etc.), prohibit the parking of unauthorised vehicles or provide other incidental information.
-Off-Premises Signs means a sign which does not relate to the premises on which it is located, primarily used for the purposes of directing attention to an activity on another premises that is erected by a State or Local Government body.
-It includes the following:
+means a sign on the premises bearing the name of a subdivision, group housing project, educational institution, park, church, government funded project, or other public or quasi-public facility, bearing information pertaining only to the premises on which such sign is located and carrying no advertising message.

-Pole Signs
+Incidental Signs